Tarquinous/wg-expanded-editor-3/README.md

 ## Missing Features and Known Issues

+Due to limitations of the Official Modpacker, not all features possible in the [Expanded Editor](https://www.nexusmods.com/wargroove/mods/28) mod by Unicarn are available.
+If you absolutely require these, I highly recommend installing and learning to use the [Unofficial Modpacker](https://www.nexusmods.com/wargroove/mods/1).
+These features include:

-* Currently no access to hidden menuing for map or player properties.
+* No access to hidden menuing for map or player properties.
 This includes:
-  * Export and Import of maps to campaigns
+  * Exporting Campaign maps to individual map files
+  * Importing working maps into a Campaign
   * Stars requirements to play maps
   * Screen filters
+* Input restraints removed.
+This includes:
+  * Negative starting gold for players

+These aside, the mod also currently has these limitations that may be implemented in the future:
 * The Loaded Thief unit type is not placable